MrWolfZ/ngrx-forms/README.md

 Please see the [documentation](http://ngrx-forms.readthedocs.io/en/master/contributing/).

 #### License
-MIT
+Everything in this repository is [licensed under the MIT License](LICENSE) unless otherwise specified.

-Copyright &copy; 2017-2018 Jonathan Ziller
+Copyright (c) 2017-2018 Jonathan Ziller